mileshenrichs/QuiFFT/README.md

 ```java
 FFTResult fft = new QuiFFT("audio.mp3").fullFFT();
 ```
 This code computes an FFT for a file called `audio.mp3` using QuiFFT's [default FFT parameters](#configuring-fft-parameters).

 Computing a more customized FFT is easy!
 Just add a few configuration methods to the `QuiFFT` object:
 ```java
 FFTResult fft = new QuiFFT("audio.mp3").windowSize(2048)
     .windowFunction(WindowFunction.BLACKMAN).windowOverlap(0.75).fullFFT();
 ```

+Exhaustive documentation for QuiFFT can be found below.

 ---